 4. The Pre-Launching Phase

-The goal of the testing phase is to ensure that the website is in the most perfect condition before it launches.
+The goal of the testing phase is to ensure that the website is in perfect condition before it launches.
 Therefore, the tester works with the developers to fix any software issues.
-Once they reach the final outcome, deployment and training start, where the development team hands in the project and explains how the website is used.
+Once they reach the outcome, deployment and training start, where the development team hands in the project and explains how the website is used.

 Terms You Should Be Familiar With